FedP/Criptography/README.md

 When I generate a login in a trusted server it generates a token with its trusted key then the client can pass it back so the server can trust him.

+- How to share a secret with someone and also allow them to read the original message

+- Symmetric Encryption

+- Asymmetric Encryption

+You use it anytime you to a website https

+The browser would automatically find a public key used to encrypt the data sent through the website.
+The data is then decrypted by the browser.

+- Signing (Digital Signature)

+Method of validation that secure that a data came from a trusted party.